Knowing how to find the testing date on your compressed gas cylinder is key.

 Putting Together The Meaning Of The Cylinder Date Stamps

 If this was your tank of compressed gas.
 Then your cylinder was hydrostatically tested in January 2014.
-This gas tank was tested and is fine for a 10% overfill.
+The test for this gas tank makes it fine for a 10% overfill.

 And the star means that your gas bottle doesn’t need retesting until January 2024.